Yandex Cloud

 • Using Metrics Provider to stream metrics

-• Editing website images using Thumbor
+• Editing website images with Thumbor

 • Using Istio